 Benefits of Milgrain Embellishments

-- Milgrain brings a bit of the past to the ring.
-Best of all, the touch of vintage elegance when added to a modern design creates a harmony among past, present, and future.
+- Milgrain adds a touch of vintage elegance when added to a modern design and creates a harmony among past, present, and future.

-- Milgrain adds texture and, therefore, personality to a ring, making the simplest of designs complex, intriguing and, often, unique.
+- Adds texture and, therefore, personality to a ring, making the simplest of designs complex, intriguing and, often, unique.

-- Milgrain acts as a frame for gemstones or elaborate metalwork on the ring and guides the eye toward them more beautifully than a spotlight would.
+- Acts as a frame for gemstones or elaborate metalwork on the ring and guides the eye toward them more beautifully than a spotlight would.